zopyx/print-css-rocks/lessons/lesson-flex/README.rst

-This example shows a nested grid.
+This example shows a CSS flex layout.